 Linear Algebra and its Applications, David C. Lay, et al

 And now the subject that strikes fear in many undergraduate students: real analysis.
 This is the subject where you will truly have to wrestle with the definitions, propositions and proofs.
 Studying analysis requires a change of mindset and the acquisition of new tools that often confuse the beginning mathematician.
-For this reason, I offer you three main options, a complimentary counterexample book as well as a sort of study guide.
+For this reason, I offer you four main options as well as a complimentary counterexample book and a sort of study guide.
 The first book is perhaps my favorite mathematics textbook of all time:

 Understanding Analysis, Stephen Abbott